 The Settings page has a new section called “Organizations (Virtual Grids)”.
 This section lets you create an Organization.

 An Organization has a Name and a Short Name.
-The Short Name is used in the Organization’s domain names: its Management Website and Grid URI.
+The Short Name is used in the Organization’s domain names: its Admin Console and Grid URI.

 For example, here’s how to create an Organization called “Durion School of Wizardry”:

 The Kitely user that creates the Organization becomes its owner.
 The owner pays for the Organization, and if the owner’s account is deleted then the Organization is also deleted.
 Therefore, if you’re creating an Organization that matches a real-world organization such as a school or a company then consider creating a special Kitely user just to own the Organization.
 This way, if you leave the real-world organization then you can transfer control of this Kitely user to a co-worker.